 The Board believes that a large majority of public companies based in the US do not have mandatory pre-emptive rights provisions with respect to their common equity.
 As a result of the utilisation of the existing power and its upcoming expiry on October 19, 2020, without the approval of this Proposal No. 5, the Company may not be able to raise additional capital, in a timely manner or at all, if and as needed to fund its ongoing business and operations.
-In addition, without the approval of this Proposal No. 5, the Company may not be able to consultants under the Company may not be able to consultants under the Company incentive plans.
+In addition, without the approval of this Proposal No. 5, the Company may not be able to continue to grant equity awards to employees, directors, officers and consultants under the Company incentive plans.